MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/issues-workarounds-visual-studio-setup.md

 > Setup Completed.
 However, not all features installed correctly.

 You're also shown a list of multiple features that couldn't be installed because the system can't find the specified file.
-To fix the issue, try the following method:
+To fix the issue, try the following methods:

 - Ensure that you are on a computer that's connected to the internet.
 In some cases, Visual Studio can programmatically retrieve and then apply the required certificate updates so that the affected features can be successfully installed.